BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 Click the `Add a Bot User` button

-* Your display name will automatically be filled in from your already chosen App name, you can update but I'll advice you use the same name everywhere with the same alphabet case to avoid errors.
+* Your display name will automatically be filled in from your already chosen App name, you can update but I'll advise you use the same name everywhere with the same alphabet case to avoid errors.

 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1565600959/blog/0004/capture8.png)